Hector M. Lopez, M.D.—Board President and Medical Director

 According to Ms. Hogan, the difference IPN makes in the growth and development of independent practitioners comes from the services IPN offers to its member physicians.
 IPN’s many beneficial services include Credentialing, Provider Relations, IPN Member Physician/Office Manager meetings, and Value-Added Programs.
 Each of these services aims to benefit member physicians by providing educational meetings and office visits, alleviating repetitive credentialing submissions, and discounted vendor services.

-Grant Thomas Lutz—Information Systems Manager
+Grant Thomas Lutz—Director of Information Systems

 Prior to joining IPN, Mr. Lutz was the Technical Support Manager/System Administrator at Medical Information Management Systems (MIMS), an EMR software company targeting Physical, Occupational and Speech Therapy practices, for 10 years.